County Donegal: Flora and fauna

 Despite its northerly latitude and geographic isolation, Donegal also hosts two species of amphibian (common frog & smooth newt) and two reptile species (Leatherback turtle and viviparous lizard).

-The native Irish red deer in Donegal went extinct around 1860 and were re-introduced in the 1890s.
+The native Irish red deer in Donegal went extinct around 1860 and was reintroduced in the 1890s.
 Due to interbreeding, most of the deer in the county are now a Sika-Red deer hybrid.
-The Wild Ireland wildlife park near Burnfoot showcases some of Donegal's historic animal species that were hunted to extinction, including brown bears, lynxes and gray wolves.
+The Wild Ireland wildlife park near Burnfoot showcases some of Donegal's historic animal species that were hunted to extinction, including brown bears, lynx, and wolves.
 In 2001, the golden eagle was re-introduced into Glenveagh National Park and is currently Ireland's only breeding population.

 A survey of the macroscopic marine algae of County Donegal was published in 2003.
 The survey was compiled using the algal records held in the herbaria of the following institutions: the Ulster Museum, Belfast; Trinity College Dublin; NUI Galway, and the Natural History Museum, London.

 Records of flowering plants include Dactylorhiza purpurella (Stephenson and Stephenson) Soó.